boystrange/ProgramVerification/src/Chapter/Lambda.lagda.md

 To try out the examples discussed in this chapter and to solve the proposed exercises it is necessary to include the `Nat` module, which defines the natural numbers and some basic operations on them.
-We will discuss natural numbers in a [later section]({% link pages/Chapter.NaturalNumbers.md %}).
+We will discuss natural numbers in a [dedicated chapter]({% link pages/Chapter.NaturalNumbers.md %}).
 For the time being, we simply import the module and make its content accessible by means of the following clause.

 ```
 open import Nat